halhen/blog/content/post/2020-09-05-trying-julia.md

 # Impessions of Julia

-Keep in mind that I don't even have a full day of experience with Julia, so my comments here are very much first impressions.
+Given that I don't even have a full day of experience with Julia, here are some first impressions.

 I like many things about Julia.
 The language seems both readable and writable.
 There are several constructs I have missed from Python, for example list comprehensions and a nice syntax for returning multiple values.
 The dot syntax to vectorize functions is really nice.
-And macros seem extremely powerful; at least from the examples I've seen around performance tuning and parallelism.
+And I imagine that there are a ton more of useful macros and other metaprogramming tools.

 I have way too little experience to say anything bad, but here's a few things I'm still confused by.
 I don't yet have a good intuition of when, where and why I should type variables.
 Error messages are always like learning local slang -- I understand the words, but only experience will let me make sense of them.
 And I miss the good old RStudio.
 In other words: unfamiliarities.

-And, most importantly, I've only scratched the surface.
-I've been quite impressed by this surface-scratching, and can't wait to dig deeper into what other goodies are waiting for me.
+Then again, I've only scratched the surface.
+I've been impressed by what I've seen so far and I sense that there are tons of goodies to discover.